 – another line without good or bad omens – the xiaoxiang only says ‘this is a sign they cannot keep their house in order’.
 So does that always have to mean,

-(Yes, that one’s mine.
+(Yes, that one was mine – luckily, I got a chance to edit it for the 2018 edition!
 Considerably more catastrophic than the original – especially since it turns out that sometimes, avoiding direct contact is the best way to avoid emotional escalation.
 I managed to make it sound like an unmitigated disaster…)

 And speaking of things that are not the answer…